wupmemo/Cloud-Security-Kit/README.md

 ### Recon and information gathering
 1. [KiteRunner](https://github.com/assetnote/kiterunner): Kiterunner is a tool that is capable of not only performing traditional content discovery at lightning-fast speeds but also brute-forcing routes/endpoints in modern applications.
+2. [Katana](https://github.com/projectdiscovery/katana): Fast And fully configurable web crawling.
-2. [GreyHat Warfare](http://buckets.grayhatwarfare.com/): Online tool that helps you find public S3 buckets.
+3. [GreyHat Warfare](http://buckets.grayhatwarfare.com/): Online tool that helps you find public S3 buckets.
-3. [AWS Bucket Dump](https://github.com/jordanpotti/AWSBucketDump): CommandLine tool that helps you enum S3 buckets.
+4. [AWS Bucket Dump](https://github.com/jordanpotti/AWSBucketDump): CommandLine tool that helps you enum S3 buckets.
-4.
+5.
    ...

 ### Network Scanning and Enumeration